opnsense/docs/source/manual/how-tos/dnscrypt-proxy.rst

 For IPv6 with dynamic prefixes you can work around this with ::1:53 as *Listen Address* and add a Port Forward rule, matching every IPv6 UDP traffic, port 53, redirect to ::1.

+Optionally you can set :53 to listen on all addresses like the default behaviour in Unbound.

 Now you can go on with your configuration task, like choosing which servers to use, privacy policy or caching.
 Also cloaking (overrides) or DNSBL can be used without any workarounds.